-The (Bit) team is across departmental group chaired by the Associate Vice President for Student Affairs which addresses reports of troubled behavior which could potentially lead to security concerns on campus.
+The (Bit) team is across departmental group chaired by the Dean of Students which addresses reports of troubled behavior which could potentially lead to security concerns on campus.
 The BIT is responsible for assessing reports of troubling behavior by students, faculty or staff, and implementing interventions that are in the best interest of the University and the individual.
-The Director of Public Safety and Associate Vice President for Student Affairs both serve of the BIT.
-Individuals can request assistance from the BIT be either calling DPS 314.599.2947 or the Associate Vice President for Student Affairs at 314.719.8057.
+The Director of Residence Life and the Director of Counseling and Wellness both serve on the BIT.
+Individuals can request assistance from the BIT be either calling DPS 314.599.2947 or the Dean of Students at 314.719.8057.
 There is also a Student Outreach System on the Fontbonne website where faculty & Staff can report when students experience academic, financial, or personal difficulty throughout the term.